 Over the next 20 years the number of people aged over 60 in the UK is expected to increase by 40 per cent.
 Our post-retirement years will be longer and healthier.
 By 2040 the over 60 'active Third-Ager' will have substantially greater economic, social and political power.

 Cities will need to adapt to house this greater proportion of older people.
 But in fact, it might also mean that many opportunities might present themselves as well.

-The RIBA Building Futures report Silver linings: The Active Third Age and the City illustrates six future scenarios in which 'active Third-Agers' have made a huge impact on our towns and cities: Each possibility has been explored to inspire ideas and provoke debate.
+The RIBA Building Futures report Silver linings: The Active Third Age and the City illustrates six future scenarios in which 'active Third-Agers' have made a huge impact on our towns and cities.

 A positive vision of ageing in the city

 Seaside towns could be revived with active third agers...